 Quarters for Conservation is an exciting program that raises money to support conservation projects around the world!
 The program is funded by each visit you make to the Zoo, and you get to choose which project you’d like your visit to support.

 Quarters for Conservation is funded with 25 cents from each Brevard Zoo guest admission and $5 from each membership purchased.
 On every visit to the Zoo, you’ll receive a “quarter” token that enables you to vote for a conservation project that inspires you.
-Every four months, three different conservation projects are featured at the Quarters for Conservation voting station located just after passing through the Zoo’s entrance turnstiles.
+Every three months, three different conservation projects are featured at the Quarters for Conservation voting station located just after passing through the Zoo’s entrance turnstiles.
 The percentage of votes made with tokens for each project determines how much funding the project receives.
 Additional votes can be made with additional quarters (actual coins or bills).

 We funded the following projects in 2016: